Understanding Inventory Shrinkage (And, Tips to Control it)

 Causes of Inventory Shrinkage

 Employees are expected to be the people resisting the shrinkage but some employees think otherwise and steal from the employer.
-The reasons for stealing varies from being greedy to taking revenge to trying to get compensated for being underpaid/underappreciated.
+The reasons for stealing varies from being greedy to taking revenge on trying to get compensated for being underpaid/underappreciated.
 This is difficult to track as being the insider they are aware of the loopholes in the system.
 They can cover up it easily and pass this off as an accident.
 Proper security systems in place can help prevent this.
 On top of that, a deeper introspection by the management needs to be conducted if this a frequent event in your company.
-There might be a general sense of dissatisfaction causing employees to do such a thing to begin with.
+There might be a general sense of dissatisfaction causing employees to do such a thing, to begin with.

-With the emergence of digital methods to record keeping and different warehouse management software, the human error has decreased many folds.
+With the emergence of digital methods to record-keeping and different warehouse management software, human error has decreased many folds.
 But it is still one of the major reasons for shrinkage.
 Consider a situation where a particular SKU is ordered 1000 pieces and while making the entry in the record book the clerk has entered it as 10000.
 When you conduct an audit of the warehouse, the missing items as per record will be 9000.
 This will completely jeopardize your inventory record keeping.
 Some other reasons can be pricing mistakes, accidental reorders, missing zeros as well as left-out decimal points.
 You need to count and recount the inventory even when the business relies on automated systems.

 On top of that, a systematic approach to inwarding where an automated QC is performed based on weight or other factors can be conducted along with manual QC.

 When a product changes hand, it becomes essential to keep a record of the stock every single step.
 There are chances of the theft happening during transit between two warehouses, loading, and unloading.
 So every time inventory leaves or enters the premises, it should be counted and recorded appropriately.